pyeve/eve/docs/features.rst

 going to use the feature, then you might want to save on both bandwidth and performance.

-.. admonition:: Please note

-    When HATEOAS is disabled, the API entry point (the home page) will return a ``404``, since its only usefulness would be to return a list of available resources, which is the standard behavior when HATEOAS is enabled.

 .. _jsonxml:

 JSON and XML Rendering